laminlabs/lamin-blog/docs/spatialdata.md

 ## Querying spatial datasets by biological metadata

 Every SpatialData `.zarr` stored in LaminDB is a queryable `Artifact` annotated with biological & operational metadata.
-This means you can query datasets by tissue, assay, disease, cell type, projects, source code, etc. — without knowing file paths or folder structures:
+This means you can query datasets by tissue, assay, disease, cell type, project, source code, etc. — without knowing file paths or folder structures:

 :::::{tab-set}